 I found an interesting YouTube video from Interweave Craft, Translating Vintage Crochet Patterns with Karen Brock, that does a good job of explaining how to translate the terminology of yarn, hook sizes, and basic crochet stitches of vintage patterns.

-Some Links for Information on Discontinued Threads
+Links for Information on Discontinued Yarns and Threads

 This link on Vashti’s Crochet Pattern Companion discusses Cotton Crochet Sizes and Equivalents.
 Especially check out the comments on this post.
 Included are good questions and answers about vintage crochet pattern threads.

 Another great discussion of Old Thread Ball Sizes is on the Crochetville website.

 Purple Kitty has a Discontinued Yarn Chart.
 The chart doesn’t include The American Thread Company cotton, but it’s still a great reference for vintage projects.
 Some of the name brands are Bear, Brunswick, Columbia Minerva, Coats and Clark’s, Spinnerin and more.